 Latin American, Caribbean, and Latino Studies

-MALS 70000, Introduction to Liberal Studies (3 credits)
+MALS 78300: Introduction to US Latino Studies

 Visit the GC Mina Rees Library's Liberal Studies Research Guide.